 Proactive news headlines including Lindian Resources, Core Lithium, Alkane Resources and Island Pharmaceuticals

-- Core Lithium Ltd (ASX:CXO) has completed its maiden shipment from the Finniss Lithium Operation in the Northern Territory headed to a customer in China.
+- Core Lithium Ltd CXO has completed its maiden shipment from the Finniss Lithium Operation in the Northern Territory headed to a customer in China.
 Click here

-- Island Pharmaceuticals Ltd (ASX:ILA) could begin a Phase 2a PEACH clinical trial of its dengue prevention and treatment drug ISLA-101 as early as this month, according to MST Access Research.
+- Island Pharmaceuticals Ltd ILA could begin a Phase 2a PEACH clinical trial of its dengue prevention and treatment drug ISLA-101 as early as this month, according to MST Access Research.
 Click here

-- Lake Resources NL (ASX:LKE, OTCQB:LLKKF) continues to strengthen its executive team with the appointment of Mark Anning as head of Legal, Australia and as company secretary.
+- Lake Resources NL (LKELLKKF continues to strengthen its executive team with the appointment of Mark Anning as head of Legal, Australia and as company secretary.
 Click here

-- Piedmont Lithium Inc (ASX:PLL, NASDAQ:PLL, XETRA:)'s board has voted to expand from five to seven directors.
+- Piedmont Lithium Inc (PLLPLL XETRA:))'s board has voted to expand from five to seven directors.
 Click here

-- Euro Manganese Inc (ASX:EMN, TSX-V:EMN, OTCQX:EUMNF) has submitted the final environmental and social impact assessment (ESIA) for its Chvaletice Manganese Project to the Czech Republic’s Ministry of Environment.
+- Euro Manganese Inc (EMNEMNEUMNF has submitted the final environmental and social impact assessment (ESIA) for its Chvaletice Manganese Project to the Czech Republic's Ministry of Environment.
 Click here

-- Brookside Energy Ltd (ASX:BRK) expects to next week recommence drilling of the Juanita Well within its expanded Bradbury Area of Interest (AOI) in the Arbuckle Uplift-Ardmore Basin in Oklahoma.
+- Brookside Energy Ltd BRK expects to next week recommence drilling of the Juanita Well within its expanded Bradbury Area of Interest (AOI) in the Arbuckle Uplift-Ardmore Basin in Oklahoma.
 Click here

 - EOS Data Analytics, a US-based AI-powered satellite imagery analytics outfit, has launched its first agri-focused satellite EOS SAT-1 into a low earth orbit aboard SpaceX's Falcon 9 rocket from the Cape Canaveral Space Force Station in Florida.
 Click here